Distinguished NIAS Lorentz Fellowship 1

 • Brief description of the intended DNLF research project (max.
 1 page) that bridges the divide between the humanities and/or social sciences and the natural and/or technological sciences.
 The description should be explicit on the interaction of specific alpha/beta/gamma elements and how the research project will encourage research at the interface of these different scientific areas.
 It should also describe the possible societal impact as well as plans for one or more publications.

-• Brief outline of the NIAS-Lorentz workshop related to the fellowship topic (max.
+• Brief outline of the NIAS-Lorentz Workshop related to the fellowship topic (max.
 3 pages).
-See the Lorentz Center Guidelines for a DLF Workshop Outline for this.
+See the Lorentz Center Guidelines for a DNLF Workshop Outline for this.

 • Curriculum Vitae of the nominee (max.
 3 pages).